jrief/django-formset/README.md

 ]
 ```

-This renders our Subscribe Form with a much better User Experience.
-We get immediate feedback if
+This renders `SubscribeForm` with as a form with a much better User Experience.
+We get immediate
-input entered into a field is not valid.
-Moreover, when this form is submitted but rejected by the
+feedback if input entered into a field is not valid.
+Moreover, when this form is submitted but
-server-side validation, errors are shown immediatly and without reloading the page.
-Only on success,
+rejected by the server-side validation checker, errors are shown immediatly and without reloading
-a new new page is loaded.
+the page.
+Only on success, a new new page is loaded.

 ## Motivation